HolyBlackCat/cpp-tutorials/language/02_basics/06_initialization.md

 ## Nuances of the word "initialization"

 Note that the word "initialization" is often used loosely.
-In general in programming it has a meaning of "setting the initial (meaning "first") value", while in C++ for variables it has a narrow meaning of setting the value in the declaration.
+In general in programming it has a meaning of "setting the initial (meaning "first") value", while in C++ for variables it has the narrow meaning of setting the value in the declaration.
 So there are two distinct meanings.

 So you'll often see things like:
 ```cpp